A big smile spread across my face, accompanied by a quiet chuckle that was inaudible to anyone but me. All because of some little victories.

 Shame Comes In Many Forms

-I was absolutely certain that others were constantly judging me based on what my body looked like and was terrified that if they knew that I shopped at the plus sized stores, that would somehow justify this imaginary judgement.
+I was so ashamed of my body in that time of my life.
+I was absolutely certain others were constantly judging me based on what my body looked like.
+And I was terrified if they knew where I shopped, that would somehow justify this imaginary judgment.

-I laugh at myself today for having done that, but the laughter isn’t because I think it’s comical.
-It’s because in this moment, I feel so liberated by the simple act of carrying my clothing purchases across the parking lot.
+I laugh at myself today for having done that.
+But the laughter isn’t because I think it’s comical.
+It’s because suddenly I feel so liberated by the simple act of carrying my clothing purchases across the parking lot.

-Find The Gift
+Find The Gift in the Small Victories